Xilinx/Vitis_Model_Composer/README.md

 ## Rapid design exploration using Vitis Model Composer<a name="introduction"></a>

-Vitis Model Composer provides a library of performance-optimized blocks for design and implementation of algorithms on Xilinx devices.
-The Vitis Model Composer AI Engine, HLS and HDL libraries within the Simulink environment, enables the rapid design exploration of an algorithm and accelerates the path to production.
+Vitis Model Composer provides a library of performance-optimized blocks for design and implementation of DSP algorithms on Xilinx devices.
+The Vitis Model Composer AI Engine, HLS and HDL libraries within the Simulink environment, enable the rapid design exploration of an algorithm and accelerates the path to production.

 # AI Engine Examples<a name="aie_examples"></a>